Let's keep talking

 - Check out our menopause guidance page for more information about menopause, the symptoms, and the policies and support in place for those affected by the menopause

-- Download and share our 'Let's talk about menopause' leaflet and noticeboard poster
+- Download and share our 'Let's talk about menopause' leaflet

 - Order a menopause pack for your workplace (leaflet, noticeboard poster, calling cards & tissues) by emailing [email protected]